letstalkmandeep/Ola_Analysis_Project/README.md

 - 📍 Identifying **areas and time periods** with consistently high failed bookings.
 - 🚗 Increasing **driver availability during peak-demand periods**.
 - 🎯 Improving **driver allocation and matching** to reduce unfulfilled requests.
+Sometimes driver from distance more then 2km are also able to pick the ride leads to increase in time to reach the destination which leads to customer dissatisfaction.
 - 💰 Introducing **targeted driver incentives** in high-demand or low-availability areas.
+Such as lesser commission on selected areas.
 - 🔎 Analysing **driver-not-found patterns** to identify supply-side gaps.
 - 📊 Monitoring **cancellation and booking failure rates on a daily basis** to detect operational issues early.